thebrowsercompany/swift-winrt/README.md

 ```
 cmake --preset debug
+cmake --build --preset debug
 cmake --build --preset debug --target install
 ```

+or, for a one-liner (on powershell);
+`cmake --build --preset debug; cmake --build --preset debug --target install`

+**NOTE: you don't want to re-run configure every-time, so the one-liner omits that step**

-While this is possible, there is a known issue which causes the swiftwinrt build to be dirtied every time, and re-running swiftwinrt in debug mode is very slow!
+While it is possible to use this one-liner for your inner-loop, there is a known issue which causes the swiftwinrt build to be dirtied every time, and re-running swiftwinrt in debug mode is very slow!
+This is why we set `CMAKE_SKIP_INSTALL_ALL_DEPENDENCY` in our [CMakePresets.json](./CMakePresets.json).
 So when you can building/testing in `release` mode will be quicker.
 Generally, this is the golden path forward for when you don't need to debug tests.
 However, if you need to debug tests, then you will likely want to build debug.
 See [below](#optimal-developer-workflow-for-debugging-tests) for optimal `debug` config workflow.

 ### Debugging Tests in Visual Studio Code